Yubico/webauthn-sign-kem-extensions/README.md

 ## WebAuthn `kem` extension

 TODO: Spell out the whole extension once details are settled.

+TODO: What about encryption export laws etc?
+Not new to YubiKey, but new to FIDO.

 Analogous to the `sign` extension, but outputting the result of a Key Encapsulation Mechanism (KEM) -